-NESCAUM requests that EPA reconstitute the disbanded particulate matter NAAQS panel and form a panel for evaluating the ozone NAAQS review.
-Without such panels, the EPA risks undermining the scientific integrity of NAAQS decisions, and threatening the credibility of CASAC as an informed venue capable of performing its tasks under the Clean Air Act.
+NESCAUM requests that EPA form a panel for evaluating its ozone NAAQS review.
+Without such a panel, the EPA risks undermining the scientific integrity of its NAAQS decision, and threatens the credibility of CASAC as an informed venue capable of performing its tasks under the Clean Air Act.